FelixOnline/v2/content/articles/2012-10-18-feedback-woes-highlighted.md

 subtitle: >
   Navid Nabijou probes the latest results from the NSS.
 See the paper for the tables.
 date: "2012-10-18 21:50:17 +0100"

 # Attributes from Felix Online V1
 id: "2726"
 old_path: /news/2726/feedback-woes-highlighted
 aliases:
  - /news/2726/feedback-woes-highlighted
+imported: true
+comments:
+ - came for the pun was not disappointed

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true